abbotto/rectangular/readme/producer.md

 - Copy image files into the `dist/` folder

 ##### --model
-- Export all model (JSON) files to an Angular constants file
+- Export all `models` (JSON) to an Angular constants file
 	- *.data.json
 	- *.mixin.json

 ##### --route
-- Export all routes to an Angular service file
+- Export all `routes` to an Angular service file
 	- *.route.js

 ##### --script
-- Export all scripts that can't be imported via ES6 to a `legacy.js` file
+- Export all `scripts` that can't be imported via ES6 to a `legacy.js` file

 ##### --server
 - Start the development server